We invariably have several cockerels for sale whatever the time of year. They are £15 each. The breeds we currently have

 We bring all our cockerels in overnight into their own boxes so they don’t wake the neighbourhood.
 They go back out after 8am.
 This can work well for you as it did for us for many years.
 If you want to keep a cockerel in a built up area you need to be prepared to do some work.
 Environmental health can make you get rid of the birds if they cause upset between the hours of 11pm and 8am or also if they cause a noise nuisance during the day.
 Noise nuisance of cockerels is measured by the local authorities in each area.
 Each authority tends to have their own definition of what their rules are, and which constitutes a noise nuisance so be aware of your obligations.

-It should be noted that you do not need a cockerel for your hens to lay eggs.
-Hens will still lay eggs even if they have never seen a cockerel in their entire lives.
-There are many cockerels needing homes due to the fact that they are noisy and they fight if there is another boy in the vicinity.
-If you can give a cockerel a home then please do.

-Later crawl | We bring all our cockerels in overnight into their own boxes so they don’t wake the neighbourhood.
-They go back out after 8am.
-This can work well for you as it did for us for many years.
-If you want to keep a cockerel in a built up area you need to be prepared to do some work.
-Environmental health can make you get rid of the birds if they cause upset between the hours of 11pm and 8am or also if they cause a noise nuisance during the day.
-Noise nuisance of cockerels is measured by the local authorities in each area.
-Each authority tends to have their own definition of what their rules are, and which constitutes a noise nuisance so be aware of your obligations.

 It should be noted that you do NOT need a cockerel for your hens to lay eggs.
 Hens will still lay eggs even if they have never seen a cockerel in their entire lives.
 There are many many cockerels needing homes due to the fact that they are noisy and they fight if there is another boy in the vicinity.
 If you are able to give a cockerel a home then please do.